Government Co-contribution Scheme

 The Government co-contribution is a payment the Government makes to your SMSF if you earn less than $53,564 and you make non-concessional (voluntary after-tax) contributions to your SMSF.
-In 2012, it was a dollar-for-dollar contribution up to $1000, and in 2013, it is 50 cents in the dollar up to $500.
+In 2012, it was a dollar-for-dollar contribution up to $1000.
+From 2013 onwards, it is 50 cents per a dollar, which can be up to $500 and not lower than $20.

-You are eligible for the co-contribution if you lodge a tax return, is under the age of 71 and earn less than $53,564 (best if its under $38,564).
+You are eligible for the co-contribution if you lodge a tax return, is under the age of 71 and earn less than $53,564 (best if it is under $38,564).

 The co-contribution amount depends on: